shenoynikhil/ETFlow/README.md

 python3 -m pip install -e .
 ```

+### Generating Conformations for Custom Smiles
+We have a sample notebook ([generate_confs.ipynb](generate_conformations.ipynb)) to generate conformations for custom smiles input.
+One needs to pass the config and corresponding checkpoint path in order as additional inputs.

+[WIP] We are currently adding support to load the model config and checkpoint without custom downloading.

 ### Preprocessing Data
 To pre-process the data, perform the following steps,
 1. Download the raw GEOM data and unzip the raw data using the following commands,